 Character names are selected from a list provided by The Office for National Statistics, UK (England and Wales, 2009 database).

 This is where the bulk of my work is going: an attempt to draw more meaningful relationships between characters, based on a crude mix of two (or more) of Polti's dramatic situations.
 It's often a bit of a mess, but occasionally touches on a bit of brilliance.

 I've culled a few of the situations that the algorithm can't quite handle yet.
 I'm putting them back in as the algorithm becomes more robust.

-Crimes of love / Rivalry of kin.
-Kerris commits a crime because of their love for Daisy and is preferred over their kin Zaara.
-Zaara is a rejected kin.
+Conflict with a god / Rivalry of kin.
+Georgina is a mortal in conflict with the immortal Molly and is preferred over their kin Molly.
+Molly is a rejected kin.
 There is an object of rivalry.

 Complex situation generation (no relationships)

 Similar to my work above, but without attempting to draw any relationships between the characters.

 Conflict with a god / Fatal imprudence.
 Levi is a mortal and the imprudent.
 Yunus is an immortal and the victim.

 Remorse / Enmity of kin.
 Alice is an interrogator and a malevolent kin.
 Ella is a victim.
 Jamie-Lee is a culprit and a hated kin.